EmbarkStudios/action-auto-review-by-label/README.md

 Removing the choosen label doesn't remove the reveiw from the PR.
 This is because once github records a positive review, dismissing it only converts it back to a pending review.

 A pending review can interfere with merge rules that require all approvals to be green.
-So instead we leave the review in place, allowing human users to manage this manually.
+So instead we leave the review in place, requiring human users to manually intervene if necessary.

 ## Contributing